vertven/checkers-doc/pages/Q&A.md

 ---

-## Prorotype error for Copy methods
+## Prototype error for Copy methods
-The subject has been updated and will be deployed soon.<br>
+The subject has been updated with the new prototype.<br>
-In the meantime, consider that the skeleton and the documentation is correct

 ---